cube3power/atsd/rule-engine/notifications/custom-circleci.md

 }
 ```

-If the placeholder is not found, it will be substituted with an empty string.
+If the placeholder is not found, it will be replaced with an empty string.

 ## Test